instructlab/instructlab-bot/docs/dev-env.md

 There are several variables that need to be provided and all the details are available on the GitHub App you just registered.
 Go to the instruct-lab-bot you just registered in your [Account Settings](https://github.com/settings/apps).

-You may provide these options as command line flags, environment variables, or in a `config.yaml` file.
+You may provide these options as command line flags, environment variables.

 | Flag | Environment Variable | `config.yaml` Key | Description |
 | ---- | -------------------- | ----------------- | ----------- |